 The Workspace Status Window

-The Workspace Status window contains four tabs: Warning, Logs, Art-Net, and Info, each of which provides information and feedback about your workspace as a whole.
+The Workspace Status window contains five tabs: Warning, Logs, Triggers, Art-Net, and Info, each of which provides information and feedback about your workspace as a whole.

 To access the Workspace Status window, select Workspace Status from the Window menu or use the keyboard shortcut ⇧⌘W.

 The Warnings tab lists all cues which are either broken or flagged.
 Cues break when they are unable to perform their function for any reason.
 You'll see each broken cue listed in the Warnings tab, along with a brief description of the problem.
 Broken cues are also indicated in the cue list by a red in the leftmost column.
 Hovering your mouse over that red shows a tooltip which also shows a brief description of the problem.

 Clicking on a cue in the Warnings tab will select that cue in the main workspace window.